ahmetb/cloud-run-faq/README.md

 "warm".
 It depends on factors like capacity and Google’s implementation details.

-Some users see their services staying warm up to an hour, or longer.
-<sup>[more user data needed!]</sup>

 ### How do I minimize the cold start latencies?

 See [performance optimization